Exact values and improved bounds on the clique number of cyclotomic graphs: Introduction

 Results similar to Corollary~\ref{cor:sum-product} have played an important role in recent breakthroughs on sum-product type estimates over $\F_p$ (see for example \cite{MPRRS19, SS22}).
 It would be interesting to see if Corollary~\ref{cor:sum-product} would imply new sum-product type estimates over $\F_q$.
-For example, one can follow the proof of \cite[Corollary 3]{DSW} and prove its natural analogue holds in $\F_q$, under the assumptions stated in Corollary~\ref{cor:sum-product}.

-Stepanov's method is one of the main ingredients in our proofs, partly inspired by recent works \cite{DSW, HP, S21, Yip2, Yip1}.
-When applying Stepanov's method, one often needs to deal with derivatives.
-Compared to the prime field $\F_p$, an extra challenge in working over $\F_q$ is that the derivatives of a polynomial in $\F_q[x]$ might be identically zero due to the obvious reason, that is, the degree is a multiple of $p$, or we are taking derivatives with order more than $p-1$.
-In \cite{Yip2, Yip1}, hyper-derivatives (as known as Hasse derivatives) were introduced to resolve this issue, at the cost of introducing the $p$-adic valuation of new binomial coefficients, which can be tricky to deal with in general.
-In the proof of our main results, we provide a few new insights into the application of Stepanov's method.